puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `dmgr_profile`

 The DMGR profile that this web server should be managed under.
 The `wsadmin` tool will be found here.

-Example: `dmgrProfile01` or `PROFILE_DMGR_001`
+Example: `dmgrProfile01` or `PROFILE_DMGR_001`,

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `profile` can be found.
-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `dmgr_host`

 The DMGR host to add this web server to.

 This is required if you're exporting the web server for a DMGR to collect.
 Otherwise, it's optional.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `wsadmin_user`